FolksyCarrot/engineerkit/modules/craftsmanship.md

    * Theorize why the pursuit of craftsmanship leads to a higher quality of work

       <p><ul><li>I think the pursuit of craftsmanship leads to a higher quality of work because you are making an active choice to progress and perfect your craft everyday.</li><li>I think it can also be a signature of pride and become an embodiment of an individual.
 It eventually becomes a lifestyle, not just a mindset that you garner when you work, but something that you carry with you in your daily life.</li><li>When you develop a high passion to perfect something, you find an enjoyment in the process of it all, good and bad, not just the result.
-I think most can agree that happy workers tend to be more efficient.</li></ul></p>
+I think most can agree that happy workers tend to be more efficient, and will in turn lead to a higher quality of work.</li></ul></p>

    #### Resources
    * [Craftsmanship and Creativity: The Art of Showing Up Long After Passion Leaves `Article`](https://dallasblowers.medium.com/craftsmanship-and-creativity-the-art-of-showing-up-long-after-passion-leaves-998d3a562aa)